kroppel/computer-vision-lab/README.md

 ## Note

-Scripts should be run from inside each topics directory, as they contain relative paths to images and other data data.
+Scripts should be run from inside each topics directory, as they contain relative paths to images and other data.